How to Stay Cool While Camping in the Summer

 Eat Light Meals

 It’s easy to lose your appetite when temperatures soar into the triple digits but remember that it is important to eat something throughout the day.
 Smaller, lighter meals consisting of fresh fruits and vegetables are always good, as are salads, rice, yogurt, and cold sandwiches.
-Avoid heavy foods like pasta or thick cuts of meat, as they may not sit well on your stomach in hot weather.
+Avoid heavy foods like pasta or thick cuts of meat, as they may not sit well on your stomach and can cause you to feel overly uncomfortable in hot weather.

 Cook Outside

-On particularly hot days, avoid using the stove, oven, or microwave inside your RV to prepare a cooked meal.
-Those appliances generate heat that can cause the interior temperature to rise.
-Instead, cook your food in an exterior kitchen or on the grill.
+On particularly hot days, avoid using the stove, oven, or microwave inside your RV to prepare meals.
+Those appliances generate heat that can cause the interior temperature to rise, putting more strain on your air conditioner and RV power system.
+Instead, cook your food in your RV’s outdoor kitchen or on the grill.
+The heat generated will be outside your rig and will have a negligible impact on the interior temperature.

 summer RV camping